cache-token/cgt-bridge/Readme.md

 We create our own bridge contracts for the following reasons -
 1. Ability to fee exempt the bridge
 2. Ability to have a custom token across different chains
-3. Ability to pause deposits on the bridge in case of some issues

 ## Design philosophies